UFSEC/personal-site-tutorial/README.md

 ```
 This function first selects any HTML element(s) with an id of `cursor` (aka our cursor!)
 Then calls [jQuery's .animate()](http://api.jquery.com/animate/) function on it.
 Which just sets the opacity to 0 (invisible) and then brings it back to 1.

-(You don't really need to understand entirely whats going on.
+You don't really need to understand entirely whats going on here.
 Alot of software development is utilizing other people's code and resources to accomplish your goal.
 For example, I didn't write this from scratch.
-I got the idea from [here](http://codepen.io/stathisg/pen/Bkvhg))
+I got the idea from [here](http://codepen.io/stathisg/pen/Bkvhg).

 Now, paste the below code above your `cursorAnimation()` function in your `script.js` file.